Why Allure’s Anti-Vegan Piece by Elizabeth Gulino Feels So Unfair

 Gulino’s claim that consumers are “retreating” to animal-derived ingredients like “crushed bugs” out of “animal instinct” isn’t just a bizarre take—it’s a direct contradiction of the massive growth I just witnessed.
 To frame a few brand-specific R&D failures as a total collapse of veganism feels like it was scripted by a meat industry PR firm.
 Was it?

 The “death of veganism” is a manufactured narrative produced and directed by Big Meat.
-It is the responsibility of reporters and the managers who edit their work to question narratives being spoon fed to them by industries with a vested interest.
-Maybe Gulino should read The Guardian’s well researched article entitled, “Inside big beef’s climate messaging machine: confuse, defend and downplay” or some of the other excellent journalism that uncovers the massive PR war against veganism being mounted by a meat industry that feels threatened by the fact that people are discovering they don’t need to kill animals to be healthy or to enjoy delicious food.
+Due to the frequency of these hit pieces, there is now an organization that tracks them.
+It’s called VegMediaWatch.
+It is the responsibility of reporters, as well as the managers who edit their work, to question narratives being spoon fed to them by industries with a vested interest.
+Maybe Gulino should read The Guardian’s well-researched article entitled, “Inside big beef’s climate messaging machine: confuse, defend and downplay” or some of the other excellent journalism that uncovers the massive PR war against veganism being mounted by a meat industry that feels threatened by the fact that people are discovering they don’t need to kill animals to be healthy or to enjoy delicious food.
 Quite the contrary.

 At Expo West, I didn’t see a “struggle.”
 I saw a revolution in full bloom.
 I just wish Elizabeth Gulino could have come to Expo West and seen what I saw.
 Oh, wait, she could have come to Expo West.
 Why didn’t she?

-Elizabeth Gulino and her editors and managers at Allure are invited on to respond, comment and discuss.
+Elizabeth Gulino and her editors and managers at Allure, including Editor in Chief Jessica Cruel, are invited on to respond, comment and discuss.
 I would love to dialogue with you, If you’re in LA, we can meet at any one of the amazing vegan restaurants here.
 Take your pick: Planta Cocina, Crossroads, The Vegan Joint, Pura Vita, Cafe Gratitude, Hey Sunshine Kitchen, Shojin, Veggie Grill, Plant Power, BeeWali’s, Variable Cafe, Au Lac, Gracias Madre, B&T’s Deli, Mr. Charlies, ID Eclair, Vegan Glory, Baba’s Vegan Cafe, The Grain Cafe, Love Organic, Vromage, Monty’s, Cena Vegan, Doomies, Cruzer Vegan Pizza, among others.

 Share This